PhamMinhChien-2711/-Capstone1-SN/README.md

 - `Step 1`: Clone the project to local
 - `Step 2`: Open project folder in VISUAL STUDIO CODE
 - `Step 3`: use Ctrl + ~ for open terminal and Type npm i yarn --global
+- `Step 4`: Type yarn install
-- `Step 4`: Type yarn install-all
+- `Step 5`: Type yarn install-all
-- `Step 5`: In folder client -> create a file name .evn.local with content 'REACT_APP_BASE_API=http://localhost:8800/api'
+- `Step 6`: In folder client -> create a file name .evn.local with content 'REACT_APP_BASE_API=http://localhost:8800/api'
-- `Step 6`: Ctrl + ~ and type yarn start
+- `Step 7`: Ctrl + ~ and type yarn start
-- `Step 7`: View the website at Localhost:3000 at your browser
+- `Step 8`: View the website at Localhost:3000 at your browser

 #### MAIN CONCEPT